alexarena/BYO-TDD-API/README.md

 All code was written during a 45 minute talk at [SWHacks 2017](http://swhacks.org).

-The talk was focused on users who had a moderate understanding of object oriented programming, but no experience with web APIs, web frameworks, test driven development, or even HTTP requests.
+The talk was targeted to users who had a moderate understanding of object oriented programming, but no experience with web APIs, web frameworks, test driven development, or even HTTP requests.

 ## Usage